 A vulgar, gossipy and wealthy American woman.
 She employs the heroine as a companion while she travels from one European resort town to another.

-A harmless man, mildly retarded, who spends much of his time on the beach near Manderley.
+Ben: A harmless, intellectually disabled man who spends much of his time on the beach near Manderley.